-If other treatments for urinary incontinence are unsuccessful, surgery or other procedures may be recommended.
+If other treatments for urinary incontinence are unsuccessful or unsuitable, surgery or other procedures may be recommended.

 Before making a decision, discuss the risks and benefits with a specialist, as well as any possible alternative treatments.